-Instructor InformationThis class is offered in partnership with the City and County Pavement Improvement Center, hosted by the University of California Pavement Research Center, and funded by California Senate Bill 1, the Road Repair and Accountability Act of 2017.
-Reduced registration fees are available to employees of California's city, county, regional, and other public agencies so they can better repair and maintain California roadways.
+Instructor InformationThis course was developed in partnership with the City and County Pavement Improvement Center, funded by California Senate Bill 1, the Road Repair and Accountability Act of 2017.
+This class delivery is supported by the California Department of Transportation, Division of Local Assistance, which offers reduced registration fees to employees of California's city, county, regional, and other public agencies.

 Check for other dates/locations

 CEUs: CEUs: 0.40

 DescriptionThe course will introduce definitions and metrics for assessing and improving the sustainability of pavements across the life cycle using the concept of life cycle thinking.
 Strategies and approaches for different stages of the life cycle, different contexts, and differing goals of agencies will be discussed.
 Cost and social considerations will also be discussed.
 Expected future changes in tools, technologies, and policies for improving sustainability, and considerations to help assure that proposed changes have a high probability of improving sustainability will be presented.
 This is an introductory-level course offered by the City and County Pavement Improvement Center (CCPIC) in partnership with TechTransfer.

 - Pavement life cycle and life cycle thinking

 - Life cycle assessment (LCA) for environmental quantification

 - Overview of social and financial sustainability indicators and approaches